What is an ACL (Anterior Cruciate Ligament) Tear?

-Most young athletes who want to continue playing sports, especially basketball, soccer, volleyball, football and wrestling, choose to have ACL reconstruction surgery.
+Most young athletes who want to continue playing sports like, basketball, soccer, volleyball, football and wrestling, choose to have ACL reconstruction surgery.
 Without surgery, a person with a torn ACL is at risk for repeated knee instability.
-Each time the knee gives out, there is a risk of increased damage to the cartilage in the knee, which is extremely hard to repair and can cause arthritis later in life.
+Each time the knee gives out, there is a risk of increased damage to the cartilage in the knee.
+This is very hard to repair and can cause arthritis later in life.

 Because the ACL will not heal even if it is repaired, a nearby tendon is used as a substitute for the torn ACL tendon.
 This is why the procedure is called a reconstruction.
-An adult-style ACL reconstruction will go through the growth plates of the leg bone (tibia) and the thigh bone (femur).
-Children and teens who still have a lot of growth remaining in their knees are at some risk for a slowing of growth if standard ACL surgery is performed before they are finished growing.
-We have co-developed an “All epiphyseal” ACL reconstruction for children that restores normal anatomy and function but does not touch or cross the growth plates.
+An adult-style ACL reconstruction goes through the growth plates of the leg bone (tibia) and the thigh bone (femur).
+This may not be appropriate for children and young teens.
+Children and teens, who still have a lot of growth in their knees, are at some risk for a slowing of growth if standard ACL surgery is done before they are finished growing.
+We have co-developed an “All epiphyseal” ACL reconstruction for children that restores normal anatomy and function.
+It does not touch or cross the growth plates, and minimizes the risk of knee growth problems.

 The chance of stopping a child’s growth after ACL reconstruction in young patients is a rare complication.
 Once a teen’s ACL is reconstructed, they can usually return to the prior level of sports competition without any more episodes of instability.

 A pre-operative treatment program usually consists of: